jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 > parsing command line options, writing "USAGE:" banners, and can also be used as an alternative to the Rake build tool.
 > The syntax is Rake-like, so it should be familiar to most Rake users.

-You can install thor with `gem install thor`, and then replace your `calculator` file with:
+You can install Thor with `gem install thor`, and then replace your `calculator` file with:

 ```ruby
 #!/usr/bin/env ruby